The only thing necessary for the triumph of evil is for good men to do nothing - Edmund Burke

 James Hawkins has worked as a medical doctor and also as an accredited cognitive therapist.
-He trained too in emotion-focused therapy, interpersonal psychotherapy, problem solving and psychosexual medicine.
+Although he continues his registration with the General Medical Council, he no longer maintains his licence to practise as an active medical doctor (for example prescribing medications), however he continues to work as a psychotherapist and wellbeing advisor.
+In addition to CBT, he has also trained in emotion-focused therapy, interpersonal psychotherapy, problem solving and psychosexual medicine.
 He has been a lecturer on the South of Scotland cognitive therapy postgraduate training course, taught seminars for GP's on depression treatment and served on a Scottish Intercollegiate Guidelines Network working party to develop anxiety treatment guidelines for Scottish doctors.
-He has chaired the clinical advisory group for AoD, Scotland’s main depression charity, acted as reviewer for papers on stress in the British Medical Journal, and lectured on conventional medications and complementary techniques.
+He chaired the clinical advisory group for AoD, then Scotland’s main depression charity, acted as reviewer for papers on stress in the British Medical Journal, and lectured on conventional medications and complementary techniques.

 James has been fascinated since childhood with what makes 'a good life' – hence his initial reading of philosophy at university.
 In the early 1980's he took part in a one year cooperative inquiry into how doctors can better treat the 'whole person' and was then on the working party that set up the British Holistic Medical Association.
 In more recent years, James has welcomed the blossoming of research into wellbeing with its focus on personal strengths, positive emotions, self-determination, relationships, healthy behaviours, mindfulness & compassion.
 Enhancing wellbeing is of crucial importance because it boosts the likelihood of a healthy, successful lifestyle, reduces the risk of disease relapse, and makes life so much more enjoyable and worthwhile.